Torah Study for the Soul

 What We Ask of our Participants

 We invite our participants to use “contemplative listening” – to sit quietly and attend to their inner experience.
 As that awareness grows and deepens, we invite them to rest easily in the present moment.
+In this state they are able to hear and respond to the texts with an open, curious heart.

 The capacity to simply be present to what is – without assessing, correcting or attempting to banish the uncomfortable or discordant – creates the context in which they will be more able to be present to other views, ideas and responses.
 They will be able to hear a new teaching emerging, true in this moment, without having to first place it in a predefined framework.